marp-team/marp-vscode/README.md

 ### Preview Marp Markdown

 Marp for VS Code can preview your Marp Markdown with the same way as [a native Markdown preview](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview).

+### IntelliSense for Marp directives

+[Directives](https://marpit.marp.app/directives), the inherited feature from [Marpit framework](https://marpit.marp.app/), is an important syntax to write the deck in Marp.
+If enabled Marp Markdown by `marp: true`, Marp for VS Code extends [IntelliSense](https://code.visualstudio.com/docs/editor/intellisense).

 ### Export slide deck to HTML, PDF, PPTX, and image :shield: